cxnturi0n/pivoting-tunneling-lab/README.md

 3. Run the containers: ```docker compose up -d```.
 This may take some minutes.
 4. Connect to the kali container with a vnc client at localhost:5900, specyifing 'password' as the password.
 5. Type ```startxfce4``` in the terminal and the xfce desktop will show up.
-6. Follow along and have fun!
+6. Follow along with the documentation or simply test your pivoting skills!